wp-plugins/image-price-calculator/readme.txt

 == Description ==

-Image Price Calculator is a fork from the WordPress plugin Simple Price Calculator, that allows you to create a price calculation form and add images.
+Image Price Calculator is a fork from the WordPress plugin Simple Price Calculator, that allows you to create a price calculation form, add images, and the product can be integrated with woocommerce.
 You can use it to provide instant price quotes or estimates on products and services for your visitors.
 A total can be displayed dynamically within your page.
 Also can select and show different images for products.

 = Key Features =